crane-cloud/documentation/cranecloud/docs/quickstart/quickstart.md

 # Quickstart

 ## Registration
-1. Visit <https://cranecloud.io/> and click the `GET STARTED Button`
+1. Visit <https://cranecloud.io/> and click the `START FREE TRIAL`
 ![](../img/get_started.png)

-2. Fill in all the required information, agree to terms and conditions and click `Register`
+2. Fill in all the required information, agree to terms and conditions and click `Register` or signup with Github.
 ![](../img/register.png)

 3. Upon successfull registration a confirmation link is sent to the email address you registered with, head over to your email and click the link.
-Remember to check the junk folder as well.
+Remember to check the spam folder in case you can see the email.

 4. The registration confirmation link will lead you to your dashboard(Projects).
-If you are a return use, you will need to login to get to the dashbaord.
+If you are a return use, you will need to login to get to the dashboard.

 ## Email Confirmation
 1. Your account verification email will look like this below.